 Cassava is a root vegetable that is very similar to the shape of sweet potatoes and shares similar properties and cooking qualities.

 The cassava plant is also known in Latin as manihot esculenta.
 It originated from Latin America and grows in Africa and other parts of Asia.

 Once considered a minor crop, the humble cassava root has grown to become a staple food in developing countries feeding half a billion people.Other names for cassava are manioc, yuca, tapioca, mandioca and casabe.
 It is capable of living in poorer soil conditions with very little water.

-No, they are not the same.
-Cassava and tapioca are the 2 names given to represent different forms of the same plant.
+Yes, they are the same.
+Cassava and tapioca are the two names given to represent the same plant.

 Cassava flour is made from the entire root of the plant that is finely ground or grated, dried out and processed into a flour.
 It is high in carbohydrates, potassium and dietary fiber content.

 It is naturally gluten-free, grain-free and nut-free.
 This makes it an ideal ingredient for vegetarian, vegan and paleo baking and cooking.